Social stratification: Max Weber

 Max Weber was strongly influenced by Marx's ideas but rejected the possibility of effective communism, arguing that it would require an even greater level of detrimental social control and bureaucratization than capitalist society.
 Moreover, Weber criticized the dialectical presumption of a proletariat revolt, maintaining it to be unlikely.
 Instead, he develops a three-component theory of stratification and the concept of life chances.
 Weber held there are more class divisions than Marx suggested, taking different concepts from both functionalist and Marxist theories to create his own system.
-He emphasizes the difference between class, status and power, and treats these as separate but related sources of power, each with different effects on social action.
+He emphasizes the difference between class, status, and party, and treats these as separate but related sources of power, each with different effects on social action.
 Working half a century later than Marx, Weber claims there to be four main social classes: the upper class, the white collar workers, the petite bourgeoisie, and the manual working class.
-Weber's theory more-closely resembles contemporary Western class structures, although economic status does not currently seem to depend strictly on earnings in the way Weber envisioned.

 Weber derives many of his key concepts on social stratification by examining the social structure of Germany.
 He notes that, contrary to Marx's theories, stratification is based on more than simple ownership of capital.
 Weber examines how many members of the aristocracy lacked economic wealth yet had strong political power.
 Many wealthy families lacked prestige and power, for example, because they were Jewish.
 Weber introduced three independent factors that form his theory of stratification hierarchy, which are; class, status, and power: